 Iconic Vintage Sunglass Designs

 The cat-eye is one of the most popular retro sunglasses worn by women.
 Its distinctive shaping features an upswept curve that follows the brow-line then elegantly lifts at the corners in a feminine and stylish flourish.
 The rise of this sunglass shape is due to not only to its flattering angles but also to the rise of celebrity and the silver screen.
 Movie icons such as Marylin Monroe and Audrey Hepburn were seen wearing cat-eye frames in their films, which ignited a flurry of excitement and cemented the cat-eye as one of the most iconic eyewear shapes of all time.
-In fact, Oliver Goldsmith was one of Audrey Hepburn’s most favoured eyewear designers, with the actress wearing his designs in many of her films, including the Yuhu in ‘Two for the Road’ and the Manhattan in ‘Breakfast at Tiffany’s’.
+In fact, Oliver Goldsmith was one of Audrey Hepburn’s most favoured eyewear designers, with the actress wearing his designs in many of her films, including the Yuhu in ‘Two for the Road’, the Manhattan in ‘Breakfast at Tiffany’s’ and the Hep in Charade.

 The Aviator is a vintage sunglass shape that remains relatively unchanged.
 Originally designed by Bausch and Lomb in the 1930’s for pilots, it was a welcomed alternative to the fur-lines googles they had been used to wearing.
 Developed specifically for aviation, the aviator was thinner, lighter and more comfortable to wear.
 The classic teardrop lens shape ran along the cheek line, protecting the eyes from the suns glare and aiding in visibility at altitude.
 Despite its utilitarian functionality, the aviator was seized by the fashion industry and by the 1940’s had become one of the most popular mens sunglass styles.